-- This problem could be due to the battery pack not being installed properly.
-To solve this problem, turn off your computer and remove the battery pack.
-Then reinstall the battery pack to the computer.
-For details, see Installing/Removing the Battery Pack (page 22). - If the problem persists, it means the installed battery pack is not compatible.
+- ☐ This problem could be due to the battery pack not being installed properly.
+To solve this problem, turn off your computer and push and hold the battery off button for about three seconds with a thin, straight object (such as a paper clip).
+If this does not solve the problem, remove the battery pack and install it once again.
+For details, see Installing/Removing the Battery Pack (page 21). - If the problem persists, it means the installed battery pack is not compatible.
 Remove the battery pack and contact an authorized Sony service/support center.
 To find the nearest center or agent, see Finding More about Your VAIO Computer (page 5).